top of page

 It involves intentionally retaining or keeping back information, resources, privileges, or rights.
 When someone withholds, they choose to retain or deny access to something that could be shared or granted.
 It can be applied to various contexts, such as withholding information, withholding payment, or withholding permission.
 "Withhold" implies a deliberate and purposeful action, often driven by factors such as control, discretion, power, or the desire to influence a situation or individual.
 By withholding, one refrains from delivering or revealing something that is deemed necessary or anticipated, creating a sense of restriction, denial, or secrecy.

-Example sentences of withhold
+Example sentences containing withhold

 1. The teacher decided to withhold the test results until the following week.